-Menopause is a time of major change in a woman’s life.
-What’s to blame for these hormonal, physical, and emotional changes?
+Menopause is a time of natural changes in a woman’s body.
+What causes these hormonal, physical, and emotional changes?
 Your ovaries.

 You officially reach menopause once a full year has passed since your last menstrual period.
-The blocks of time before and after that one-year mark are known as peri- and post-menopause.
+The blocks of time before and after that 1-year mark are known as perimenopause and postmenopause.

-During perimenopause, your ovaries begin producing lower amounts of key hormones.
+During perimenopause, your ovaries begin producing lesser amounts of key hormones.
 This includes estrogen and progesterone.
-As these hormone levels fall, symptoms of menopause surge.
-One such symptom is insomnia.
+As these hormone levels fall, symptoms of menopause increase — one of which is insomnia.

-The symptoms of insomnia aren’t as clear-cut as not being able to fall asleep or to stay asleep.
+The symptoms of insomnia are not as clearcut as not being able to fall asleep or stay asleep.
 Although these are two of the biggest indicators, others do exist.